mathgladiator/adama-lang/docs/docs/reference-defining-structure-types.md

 ## Fast Intro: Message

 A message is similar to a record except without any privacy awareness or privacy concerns.
 All fields within a message are public, and the expectation is that messages come from users.
-The following defines real-world message.
+The following defines a real-world message:

 ```adama
 message JoinGroup {